 Tips for Financial Health While at College

 - Reapply for financial aid on time.
-Students who file late receive more loan and less grant and may not be considered for their full eligibility.
 Sign on to your Financial Aid Online account periodically to view your document requirements, as document requirements may change, and to view financial aid revisions and important messages.